 If you use the Baltimore Catechism, you'll love our downloads!

-Here's an easy set to remember:
+Here's an easy set to remember and to teach:

 Oh, what a wonderful time!
 First Holy Communion is the first reception of the Holy Eucharist.
 Whether one is young or older, our First Communion day is one of the most beautiful days of one's life.
 Usually it is only second in one's life to one's ordination, wedding, or taking of vows.